Rebekah Bettelheim Kohut: Personal life

-She married rabbi Alexander Kohut in 1887, as his second wife (with rabbi Benjamin Szold performing the ceremony).
-Alexander Kohut had five sons and three daughters from his first marriage, most of them still young.
+She married Rabbi Alexander Kohut in 1887, a widower with five sons and three daughters from his first marriage, most of them still young.
+Rabbi Benjamin Szold performed the ceremony.
 She was widowed when Rabbi Kohut died in 1894.
 "I was born in Europe, grew to girlhood in Virginia, was educated in California, and hope to end my days in New York," she wrote in 1895.

 Death and legacy

 Kohut died in 1951, aged 86 years, in New York.

 In 1952, Kohut's stepdaughter, Julia Kahn, donated two Assyrian tablets to Yale University in memory of Rebekah Kohut.
 The Kohut Family Papers, including ledgers from Rebekah Kohut's school for girls, are archived at Yale University.